RACS-SADL: Robust and Understandable Randomized Consensus in the Cloud: Formal Proofs

-\begin{theorem} If at least $n-f$ replicas enter the asynchronous phase of view $v$ by setting $isAsync$ to true, then eventually they all exit the asynchronous phase and set $isAsync$ to false. \end{theorem} \begin{proof} If $n-f$ replicas enter the asynchronous path, then eventually all replicas (except for failed replicas) will enter the asynchronous path as there are less than $n-f$ replicas left on the synchronous path due to quorum intersection, so no progress can be made on the synchronous path (see line~\ref{S:line:9}) and all replicas will timeout (see line~\ref{S:line:27}).
-As a result, at least $n-f$ correct replicas will broadcast their <timeout> message and all replicas will enter the asynchronous path.
+\begin{theorem} If at least $n-f$ replicas enter the fallback phase of view $v$ by setting $isAsync$ to true, then eventually they all exit the fallback phase and set $isAsync$ to false. \end{theorem} \begin{proof} If $n-f$ replicas enter the fallback path, then eventually all replicas (except for failed replicas) will enter the fallback path as there are less than $n-f$ replicas left on the synchronous path due to quorum intersection, so no progress can be made on the synchronous path and all replicas will timeout.
+As a result, at least $n-f$ correct replicas will broadcast their $<$timeout$>$ message and all replicas will enter the fallback path.

-Upon entering the asynchronous path, each replica creates a asynchronous block with level $1$ and broadcasts it (see line~\ref{A:line:6}-\ref{A:line:7}).
-Since we use perfect point-to-point links, eventually all the level $1$ blocks sent by the $n-f$ correct replicas will be received by each replica in the asynchronous path.
-At least $n-f$ correct replicas will send them <vote-async> messages if the rank of the level $1$ block is greater than the rank of the replica (see line~\ref{A:line:9}-\ref{A:line:10}).
-To ensure liveness for the replicas that have a lower rank, the algorithm allows catching up, so that nodes will adopt whichever level $1$ block which received $n-f$ <vote-async> arrives first.
-Upon receiving the first level $1$ block with $n-f$ <vote-async> messages, each replica will send a level $2$ asynchronous block (see line~\ref{A:line:15}-\ref{A:line:19}), which will be eventually received by all the replicas in the asynchronous path.
-Since the level $2$ block proposed by any block passes the rank test for receiving a <vote-async>, eventually at least $n-f$ level $2$ blocks get $n-f$ <vote-async> (see line~\ref{A:line:10}).
-Hence, eventually at least $n-f$ replicas send the <asynchronous-complete> message (see line~\ref{A:line:22}), and exit the asynchronous path. \end{proof}
+Upon entering the fallback path, each replica creates a fallback block with level $1$ and broadcasts it.
+Since we use perfect point-to-point links, eventually all the level $1$ blocks sent by the $n-f$ correct replicas will be received by each replica in the fallback path.
+At least $n-f$ correct replicas will send them $<$vote-async$>$ messages if the rank of the level $1$ block is greater than the rank of the replica.
+To ensure liveness for the replicas that have a lower rank, the algorithm allows catching up, so that nodes will adopt whichever level $1$ block which received $n-f$ $<$vote-async$>$ arrives first.
+Upon receiving the first level $1$ block with $n-f$ $<$vote-async$>$ messages, each replica will send a level $2$ fallback block, which will be eventually received by all the replicas in the fallback path.
+Since the level $2$ block proposed by any block passes the rank test for receiving a $<$vote-async$>$, eventually at least $n-f$ level $2$ blocks get $n-f$ $<$vote-async$>$.
+Hence, eventually at least $n-f$ replicas send the $<$asynchronous-complete$>$ message, and exit the fallback path. \end{proof}